Skip to content

 Medical Assistant

-Medical Assistants are allied health professionals and essential members of the clinical team.
+Medical assistants are allied health professionals and essential members of the clinical team.

-Learn more Career pathways FAQs
+Learn more Careers FAQs

 What does a medical assistant do?